singha200/Openshift-prep/EX380/04-03 Loggin.md

   - `/var/log/audit.log`

 # You may verify that the audit logs from the cluster nodes are forwarded to the syslog server by login into the 'utility' server with 'root' username.
+`ssh root@utility`

-# You can login Other to one master01 node to check the logs.
+# You can login to one master01 node to check the logs.
 - `ssh core@master01.ocp4.example.com`
 ---